Zackptg5/TWRP-DualBoot-Guac-Unified/README.md

 * Run `sgdisk /dev/block/sda --print` again to make sure everything is correct and then reboot back into twrp

 ## Changelog
+* 03/23/2020 - 3.3.1-79 v3
+  * Put back needed binaries - mke2fs in busybox isn't sufficient - fixes errors some users were having
+  * Allow flashing zip from data if not repartitioning/formatting

 * 03/20/2020 - 3.3.1-79 v2
   * Changed datacommon mounting script to be more granular - user chooses what folders are mounted directly over internal storage
   * Added f2fs format option - can choose format type for each slot